Identify application bottlenecks¶

-In this case, CPU sampling shows SatisfyConstraints() as the biggest hotspot, with 98 percent of activity.
+In this case, CPU sampling shows SatisfyConstraints() as the biggest hotspot, with 98% of activity.

-Going even deeper, Snapdragon Profiler supports user markers and the Native Tracing API built into the Android NDK.
-In other words, Android developers can use that API to insert trace markers into the app code and see this data in Snapdragon Profiler.
+To delve even deeper, Snapdragon Profiler supports user markers and the Native Tracing API built into the Android NDK.
+Android developers can use that API to insert trace markers into the app code and see this data in Snapdragon Profiler.

-In this example, you can use android/trace.h to instrument the SatisfyConstraints() call and trace it back to the main thread, which is a worker function:
+In the folllowing example, you can use android/trace.h to instrument the SatisfyConstraints() call and trace it back to the main thread, which is a worker function.

 A texture in the rendered frame requires one function per cloth, which ticks as needed for the elapsed time.
-Once you’ve modified the app code to thread the functions out, Snapdragon Profiler can display the following inclusive, correlated view of all activity at once:
+Once the app code is modified to thread the functions out, Snapdragon Profiler can display the following inclusive, correlated view of all activity at once.

 Now, cloth computation is taking place in multiple threads.
 The output in CPU Scheduling shows more threading.
 The app is no longer CPU-bound, so the CPU waits for draws to be dispatched.

-If you determine that the app is neither CPU- nor GPU-bound, then it may be Vsync-bound; that is, it may be running as fast as the display hardware can accommodate.
-Using the Trace Capture mode in Snapdragon Profiler, you might see something similar to this:
+If you determine that the app is neither CPU nor GPU-bound, then it may be Vsync-bound, i.e., it may be running as fast as the display hardware can accommodate.
+Using Trace Capture mode in Snapdragon Profiler, you might see something similar to this:

-The goal of many apps is to run as fast as the display allows.
-But even when the app is Vsync-bound, there may still be opportunities for optimization, with benefits beyond a higher frame rate.
+While the goal of many applications is to run as fast as the display will allow, there are still opportunities for optimization even whne an application is Vsync-bound and with benefits beyond a higher frame rate.

-Most problems in mobile apps boil down to power consumption and, therefore, battery life.
-Even if your app is able to meet the target frame rate without binding the CPU and GPU, you may still want to optimize your code.
-If modified to use less power and run at a lower temperature, the app would meet the target frame rate while doing less work.
+Most problems in mobile applications come down to power consumption battery life.
+Even if your application can meet the target frame rate without binding the CPU and GPU, you may still want to optimize your code.
+If it can be modified to use less power and run at a lower temperature, the application would meet the target frame rate while doing less work.
 It might also offer better performance on lower-end devices.